 One of the most sought out but also feared Glacier National Park wildlife is the Grizzly Bear.
 The Grizzly Bear is a subspecies of the Brown Bear.
-They originated in Europe and Asia but are also now found in western United States and Canada.
+They originated in Europe and Asia but are now also found in western United States and Canada.
 The main identifying feature of the Grizzly Bear is the hump on their shoulders.
 This hump is a mass of muscle which gives them their digging strength.
-They have very long claws on their front feet to assist digging for food and making their winter dens.
+They have very long claws on their front feet to assist in digging for food and making their winter dens.

-Grizzly Bears are excellent swimmers and fast runners – they can run up to 30 mph.
+Grizzly Bears are excellent swimmers and fast runners – up to 30 mph.
 They have perfect eye sight and have an excellent sense of smell.
-Although cubs have the ability to climb trees, as they become older and their long claws develop they loose that ability.
+Although cubs have the ability to climb trees, as they become older and their long claws develop they eventually loose that ability.
 Grizzly Bears typically live about 25 years in the wild.
 A recent DNA study determined there are more than 600 Grizzly Bears in Glacier National Park.

-The biggest distinguishing difference between the Black Bear and the Grizzly Bear is the hump of muscle on the Grizzly Bear shoulders.
+The biggest distinguishing difference between the Black Bear and the Grizzly Bear is the hump of muscle on the Grizzly Bear’s shoulders.
 Black Bear are usually smaller – weighing from 110-300 pounds and standing 2 ½ -3 feet on all fours and up to 5 feet on their hind feet.
-Boars (males) can weigh as much as 600 pounds so size is not necessarily a good identifier.
+Boars (males) can weigh as much as 600 pounds so size alone is not necessarily a good identifier.

-Black Bear also range in color from black to light tan.
+Black Bears also range in color from black to light tan.
 Many of them will have a light patch on their chest with a light colored pointed nose.
 They can live nearly everywhere but prefer forested areas and are found in Alaska, all of Canada and the US, and even in northern Mexico.

 The Black Bear mates in May or June and once the sow (female) becomes pregnant, she has delayed implantation until she hibernates in her den for the winter.
 The cubs are born in the den – usually twins – and will typically stay with the sow for 1 ½ years before they separate.

 Mountain Goats have woolly white double coats to protect them from the elements of their high elevation environment.
 They can withstand temperatures down to -50°F and winds up to 100 mph.
 They molt the outer coat each spring by rubbing against rocks and trees.
-Both billies (males) and nannies (females) have long black horns, short tails, and beards although the billy’s horns and beards with be longer.
+Both billies (males) and nannies (females) have long black horns, short tails, and beards, although the billy’s horns and beards with be longer.
 Mountain Goats will typically weigh

 between 100 and 180 pounds.
 Billies can weigh up to 310 pounds.
 They have cloven feet with 2 toes and rough pads which provide them with natural climbing soles.
 The tips of their feet have sharp dewclaws which keep them from slipping on rock ledges.